att/qujata/README.md

 The initial username/password for grafana is ```qujata/qujata```.

 # Development
-running components in development mode:
+In order to install and run the various components in development mode, see these individual read me files for each of them.
 1. [Portal](https://github.com/att/qujata/tree/main/portal/README.md)
 2. [Api](https://github.com/att/qujata/tree/main/api/README.md)
 3. [Curl](https://github.com/att/qujata/tree/main/curl/README.md)